iMoonLab/DeepHypergraph/docs/source/tutorial/model.rst

 **Building HGNN model**

-The HGNN model first computes the Laplacian matrix of the given simple hypergraph, then performs feature smoothing on vertices for each HGNN convolution layer.
+The HGNN model first computes the Laplacian matrix of the given hypergraph, then performs feature smoothing on vertices for each HGNN convolution layer.
-For a given :py:class:`simple hypergraph structure <dhg.Hypergraph>`, the HGNN's Laplacian matrix have been pre-computed and stored in :py:attr:`L_HGNN <dhg.Hypergraph.L_HGNN>` attribute, which can be formed as:
+For a given :py:class:`hypergraph structure <dhg.Hypergraph>`, the HGNN's Laplacian matrix have been pre-computed and stored in :py:attr:`L_HGNN <dhg.Hypergraph.L_HGNN>` attribute, which can be formed as: